Hurak Logo

 Step 5: Ensure Proper Use and Maintenance

 Many employers think that installing controls represents complete legal compliance.
-However, they need to continue to inspect and supervise their controls on an ongoing basis to maintain compliance with the law.
+However, they need to continue inspecting and supervising their controls on an ongoing basis to maintain compliance with the law.

 When you are doing ongoing monitoring of the effectiveness of your control systems, you should do so by performing Checklists on a regular basis: